 In conjunction with the Tuia encounters 250 and commemorating the 155th anniversary of the Battle of Gate Pa, Te Rangi Haupapa – a woven history approaches concepts around colonisation and the aftermath of the land wars in the Bay of Plenty, specifically through a Te Āo Māori lens.

 Two contrasting spaces aligned with the gender elements of Māoridom, offer insight into Aotearoa New Zealand’s tumultuous past and the intergenerational healing that continues to be explored by many of our contemporary artists today.
-The exhibition includes contemporary artists Brett Graham and Rachael Rekena, Tawhai Rickard, James Ormsby, Nikau Hindrin, Greg Semu and Sarah Hudson with taonga on loan from Tauranga Heritage Collection and The Elms.
+The exhibition includes contemporary artists Brett Graham and Rachael Rekena, Tawhai Rickard, James Ormsby, Nikau Hindin, Greg Semu, Te Marunui Hotene and Sarah Hudson with taonga on loan from Tauranga Heritage Collection and The Elms.

 In partnership with The Elms and the Tauranga Heritage Collection, on display for the first time, are archaeological findings from around the Bay of Plenty - tāonga and everyday items that depict an intricate artistic practice, and a very conscious way of living, deeply ingrained in spiritual practices.

 The concept of duality is woven within Aotearoa New Zealand history, as two cultures at odds living as one inevitably would be in opposition.
 However, prior to colonisation, the concept was deeply ingrained in Māori civilisation, and ways of being - duality not being at odds, but rather - complementary, harmonising, balancing each other.

 Whakapapa, the intricate genealogical understanding of Māori connection, is a deeply spiritual practice that aligned human lineage with the spiritual realm of the deities.
 Through this, it is apparent that the duality of the male and female element significantly affected all practices and roles within Māori society.